UnitySpec/UnitySpec/Docs~/GherkinReference.md

 Since it is repeated in every scenario, this is an indication that those steps are not *essential* to describe the scenarios; they are *incidental details*.
 You can literally move such `Given` steps to the background, by grouping them under a `Background` section.

 A `Background` allows you to add some context to the scenarios that follow it.
-It can contain one or more `Given` steps, which are run before *each* scenario, but after any [Before hooks](../Bindings/Hooks.md).
+It can contain one or more `Given` steps, which are run before *each* scenario.

 A `Background` is placed before the first `Scenario`/`Example`, at the same level of indentation.